Australia offers a diverse range of stand paddling locations.

 Australia has a range of deadly marine creatures.
 There may be sharks in the ocean and rivers.
 Stingers, jellyfish and blue bottle bottles may be present at certain times of the year.
 It is recommended prior to paddling, to contact locals, local lifeguard or authorities to identify if there is any dangerous marine creatures nearby.

 Are usually minimal.
 Far North Queensland is subject to tidal ranges.

 Many beaches in Australia have a lifeguard presence.
 SUP is not allowed in swimming areas and no closer than 100 metres from the swimming area boundaries.

-Australia is prone to flooding at certain times of the year, due to high rainfalls andtropical storms.
-These are generally not places that people will be paddling.
-However the water flows out the rivers and low lying areas to the estuaries and oceans so paddlers need to be aware of the fast moving water, debris and pollution.
+Australia is prone to flooding at certain times of the year, due to high rainfalls and tropical storms.
+These are generally not places that people will be paddling, however the water flows out the rivers and low lying areas to the estuaries and oceans.
+Paddlers need to be aware of the fast moving water, debris and pollution.

 Some legislation and regulations that apply to protecting our marine environments and wildlife that we encounter as stand up paddlers.

 Each state in Australia also has it owns regulations.

 Be mindful of the environment at all times.
 Stay away from native animals and do not cause damage to the local environment.